 If you are employed, you may be eligible for employer reimbursement for education or training from your current employer.
 Students should check with their manager or human resource staff for possible benefits.
 Employer reimbursement is solely between the student and the employer.
 The student is responsible for making regular payments on account balances with Stephens College, and any remaining balance must be paid in full prior to beginning a new semester.

 Please note that all student accounts are due one week before classes begin.
 Students are encouraged to set up a payment plan or make a payment via our secure site, stephens.afford.com.

 Connect with the Office of Financial Aid

-The Stephens College Office of Financial is here to help you navigate every step of the tuition and financial aid process for the online Master of Science in Health Information Management degree so you are best equipped with the resources you need to succeed.
+The Stephens College Office of Financial is here to help you navigate every step of the tuition and financial aid process for the online Master of Science in Health Information Management degree.